lucacorti/lapin/docs/main.md

 end
 ```

-Since messages for all consumers on the same connection are received by the same
+Since messages for all consumers on the same connection are received by the same worker module,
-worker module, to dispatch messages to different handling logic you can pattern
+to dispatch messages to different handling logic you can pattern match on the `Channel.config` map,
-match on the `Channel.config` map which contains message routing information.
+which contains message routing information.

 ```elixir
 defmodule ExampleApp.Worker do